clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 At the conclusion of Donavich’s prayer, Ismark and Ireena offer the following words in memory of their father:

 <div class="description">
 <p>Ismark wipes his eyes.
-"Kolyan Indirovich bore all the qualities of a great burgomaster: he was kind, compassionate, and just.
+"Kolyan Indirovich bore all the qualities of a great mayor: he was kind, compassionate, and just.
 But above all else, he was our father—the man who taught us to choose courage over fear, hope over despair, and laughter over sorrow.
 Even though he has left us, his lessons and memory never will.
 May he find rest in the Morninglord's embrace, and may his legacy be never forgotten."</p>
 <p>Ireena stares at the grave for a few moments, her fingers twisting anxiously into knots.
 Finally, she says, quietly, "When you found me, I was a stranger—a child, lost in the woods.
 You and Mother took me in, cared for me, and loved me as your own.
 When I asked you why, you only ever said: Because I needed it."
 She falters, choking on the words, then says: "I can never hope to repay what you gave me.
 But, just as you did, I will never stop trying to help those who need it."</p>
 </div>